-Protocol activation is defined by CTEP as the date when the first patient is eligible to be enrolled in a trial and is the final milestone under the OEWG guidelines.
-For ETCTN trials, the attestation statement requirements included below have been met, per CTEP approval.
-The Lead Protocol Organization (LPO) must attest to the following conditions in the CTSU Regulatory Support System (RSS) to activate the study:
+CTEP defines protocol activation as the date when the first patient is eligible to be enrolled in a trial and is the final milestone under the OEWG guidelines.
+Generally, the LPO must attest to the conditions listed in the CTSU Protocol application to activate the study.
+For ETCTN trials, these conditions have been met, per full CTEP approval of the protocol.

-- All agreements that support trial activation are in place. - Any correlative science issues are resolved. - One of the following IND scenarios holds true: - o The protocol has been submitted to an effective [approved] IND, as described below: - An IND goes into effect. - (1) 30 days after FDA receives the IND, unless FDA notifies the sponsor that the investigations described in the IND are subject to a clinical hold OR (2) on earlier notification by FDA that the clinical investigations in the IND may begin [21 CFR 312.40]. - CTEP will be responsible for providing the IND / IDE# for all trials conducted under CTEP-sponsored INDs. - The LPO will be responsible for providing the IND / IDE# in RSS for all trials with IND/IDE sponsors other than CTEP. - The study fulfills all of the criteria for an IND-exempt study as described in 21 CFR 312.2(b)(1) (and Guidance for Industry: IND Exemptions for Studies of Lawfully Marketed Drug or Biological Products for the Treatment of Cancer [CDER and CBER/FDA]). - Study agent(s) ready for distribution to enrolling site (applicable to LPO sponsored INDs only). - Initial and essential Case Report Forms (CRFs) are ready. - Databases that support patient enrollment / receipt of initial study form data are deployed. - The study is CIRB reviewed or at least one site IRB approval corresponding to the latest version of the trial has been received and documented as Complied by the CTSU.
-For ETCTN trials, this will be satisfied by NCI CIRB approval.
+- All agreements that support trial activation are in place - Any correlative science issues are resolved - One of the following IND scenarios holds true - The protocol has been submitted to an effective [approved] IND, as described below - An IND goes into effect - (1) 30 days after FDA receives the IND, unless FDA notifies the sponsor that the investigations described in the IND are subject to a clinical hold OR (2) on earlier notification by FDA that the clinical investigations in the IND may begin [21 CFR 312.40] - CTEP will be responsible for providing the IND/IDE# for all trials conducted under CTEP-sponsored INDs - The LPO will be responsible for providing the IND/IDE# in RSS for all trials with IND/IDE sponsors other than CTEP - The study fulfills all of the criteria for an IND-exempt study as described in 21 CFR 312.2(b)(1) (and Guidance for Industry: IND Exemptions for Studies of Lawfully Marketed Drug or Biological Products for the Treatment of Cancer [CDER and CBER/FDA]) - Study agent(s) ready for distribution to enrolling site (applicable to LPO sponsored INDs only) - Initial and essential Case Report Forms (CRFs) are ready - Databases that support patient enrollment/receipt of initial study form data are deployed - The study is CIRB reviewed or at least one site IRB approval corresponding to the latest version of the trial has been received and documented as Complied by the CTSU - o For ETCTN trials, this will be satisfied by NCI CIRB approval